Restoring Illusions of Grandeur in the Philadelphia Academy of Music Ballroom

 His 37 Propositions succinctly express the role of decoration in architecture addressing function, proportion, form, and color theory.
 He doesn’t stop there.
 His last proposition addresses the importance of education in Art and principles of decoration for “all the classes.”

 Today, our “classes” make up the ideal restoration team – architects, artisans, and owners.
-And the John Canning Company’s role as historic preservation artisans is not only to conserve, protect, and restore original architectural ornament, but also to educate building owners and those in charge of ongoing maintenance in how to care for and protect their treasures.
+John Canning & Co.’s role as historic preservation artisans is not only to conserve, protect, and restore original architectural ornament, but also to educate building owners and those in charge of ongoing maintenance in how to care for and protect their treasures.

 Do no harm